 RHS was one of five high schools in the country selected in 2010 to be in the SEAD program.
 It was invited as one of four schools to participate in a second four-year period that started in 2013 and runs through the summer of 2016.
 The RHS SEAD students are selected in their freshman year and they spend two or three weeks at Dartmouth in each of four summers.
-The three schools participating with RHS in the current cohort are: Bronx (NY) Center for Math and Science, East Boston (MA) High School and Schenectady (NY) High School.
+The three schools participating with RHS in the current cohort are: Bronx (NY) Center for Math and Science, Schenectady (NY) High School and Urban Science Academy, West Roxbury, MA.

 SEAD empowers promising high school students from under-resourced backgrounds to thrive in high school and college.